bbadzioch/419_site/index.md

 * Definition and elementary properties of groups.
 * Cyclic groups, dihedral groups, symmetric groups.
 * Homomorphisms and isomorphisms of groups.
+* Subgroups
+* Direct products of groups.
-* Subgroups, cosets, Lagrange theorem.
+* Cosets, Lagrange theorem.
 * Normal subgroups and quotient groups.
 * Isomorphism theorems.
-* Direct product of groups.
 * Classification of finitely generated abelian groups.
 * Rings.
 * Ideals of rings and quotient rings.